 In addition to the above it is the effects of the television that take our children on the path of drugs, alcohol, fornication, disrespect, confrontation, modernism and many other evils that are apparent in our society today.
 Know that these evils are often a result of watching and learning from television.
 Television is thus being used by some to induce crime and evil within the community.
 It is not just an instrument of entertainment, but a tool used to reshape and alter one's thoughts and beliefs by stealth.

-Also referred as: TV, television set; small screen, big screen, telly, the box, the tube, cable and satellite, movies, cinema
+Also referred to as: TV, television set; small screen, big screen, telly, the box, the tube, cable and satellite, movies, cinema

 See also: Pictures, Music, Hijaab

-Tenets See: Faith
+See: Faith

 Testament

-Also referred as: Will, Inheritance, Wasiyyat, Legacy.
+Also referred to as: Will, Inheritance, Wasiyyat, Legacy.

 See also: Inheritance, Death, Janaazah, Ghusl, Hereafter